archivy/archivy/README.md

 - Make sure your system has Python installed.
 - Clone the repository.
 - `cd` into the project directory.
+- create a virtual env by running `python3 -m venv venv/`.
 - run `pip install -r requirements.txt` or `pip3`.
 - create a `.flaskenv` file and add `FLASK_APP=archivy.py` to it
 - execute the `start.sh` script